initgrep-com/initgrep.blog/_postCollection/javascript/design-patterns/publisher-Subscriber(pub-sub).markdown

 Let me try an analogy for it:
 > *lets say we have 10 radio stations in a city.
 Each radio station works at their own frequency
 > In case we want to listen to radio station(A) with frequency equal to 100, we have to switch to the given frequency.
-> Radio station(A) publishes its episodesa at the frequency(topic/event) 100.
+> Radio station(A) publishes its episodes at the frequency(topic/event) 100.
 As a subscriber, if we want to listen to it, we have to listen at this frequency(topic/event)*
 >